reactjs/react.dev/content/docs/hooks-overview.md

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don't work inside classes -- they let you use React without classes.
 (We [don't recommend](/docs/hooks-intro.html#gradual-adoption-strategy) rewriting your existing components overnight but you can start using Hooks in the new ones if you'd like.)

 React provides a few built-in Hooks like `useState`.
-You can also create custom Hooks to reuse stateful behavior between different components.
+You can also create your own Hooks to reuse stateful behavior between different components.
 We'll look at the built-in Hooks first.

 >Detailed Explanation
 >